oracle-livelabs/oci/oci-multicloud-connectivity/fastconnect/fastconnect.md

 This lab has the following prerequisites:

+* All tasks completed from Lab 1 and 2
-* Access to the Megaport portal.
+* Access to the Megaport portal
 * A 3rd party cloud provider with the following:
   * Properly connected and configured 3rd party cloud to the Megaport Cloud Router after completing Task 2 in this lab.
 [MCR documentation](https://docs.megaport.com/cloud/mcr/)
   * Non-overlapping Private IP space between clouds.